ashish-gehani/acm-rep-2025/content/cfposters/topics.md

 - Usability and adaptability of reproducibility frameworks into already-established domain-specific tools.
 - Frameworks for sociological constructs to incentivize paradigm shifts.
 - Policies around publication of articles/software.
-- Experiences within computational science communities
+- Experiences within computational science communities.
+- Collecting datasets from laboratory / real-world settings.

+Systems and Security Concerns
+- Experience comparing published systems in a domain.
+- Tools to support replicability of system analysis.
+- Designing machine learning workflows to support reproducibility.
+- Reproducing real-world security findings.
+- Privacy concerns arising from reproducibility.
+- Challenges of reproducing security experiments.
+- Securing reproducibility infrastructure.

 Broader Reproducibility
 - Cost-benefit analysis frameworks for reproducibility.
 - Novel methods and techniques that impact reproducibility.
 - Reusability, repurposability, and replicability methods.
 - Long-term artifact archiving and verification/testing for future reproducibility.